AI consultant vs AI agency: which fits?

 Direct answer

-AI consultant vs AI agency for SMEs.
-The honest tradeoff on cost, speed, control, and when each model makes sense.
+AI consultant vs AI agency for SMEs: the honest tradeoff on cost, speed, control, and which model to choose first for your business.

-- AI consultant vs AI agency for SMEs.
-The honest tradeoff on cost, speed, control, and when each model makes sense.
+- AI consultant vs AI agency for SMEs: the honest tradeoff on cost, speed, control, and which model to choose first for your business.

 - The strongest AI work starts with one operational bottleneck, one owner, and one result the team can inspect.